 - Minnesota Department of Health face covering requirements and recommendations

-- This is highly recommended and required since some since some people may not have symptoms and can still spread.
-It is for the person wearing the mask not to spread to others.
-Wear protective gear when necessary including masks and gloves
+- This is highly recommended and required This is suggested since some since some people may not have symptoms and can still spread.
+Wear protective gear (PPE) when necessary including masks and gloves

-- people with breathing trouble, or other health problems caused by wearing it, or under age 2 should not wear masks.
-People over age of 2 that have health trouble with wearing should try a suitable substitute such a face shield or additional distancing.
+- people with breathing trouble, or other health problems caused by wearing it, may choose one that works better, try a suitable substitute such a face shield and/or additional distancing.
 Masks not recommended for people younger than 2 years old or when sleeping.

-- If wearing cloth masks be sure to keep it clean/laundered as germs are likely to build up on it.
+- If wearing cloth masks be sure to keep it clean/laundered to be reused as germs are likely to build up on it .
 N95 masks should not be reused

 - Medical Problems/needs: When possible call first or use telemedicine/ online visits when being treated for anything that isn't an emergency/urgent

 - Do whatever you can distanced from others online- classes, work, etc.

 - exercising every day -- walking, running, or biking can help build lung capacity

 - Don't be sedentary.
 Sitting or laying in place too long can cause blood clots.
 Most people have stopped sitting in cars or planes so this solves one problem.
 Avoid sitting too long doing distance learning, telecommuting, watching tv and avoid laying too long recovering from an illness.
 Blood clots are associated with people ill from the coronavirus.